orbit-love/orbit-model/README.md

 # Welcome to the Orbit Model

-The Orbit Model is a framework for building high-gravity communities.
-A high-gravity community is one that excels at attracting and retaining members by providing an outstanding member experience.
+The Orbit Model is a framework for building high gravity communities.
+A high gravity community is one that excels at attracting and retaining members by providing an outstanding member experience.

 The Orbit Model contains four fundamental concepts: Gravity, Love, Reach and Orbit Level: